TLSsandbox/challenge2/README.md

 You've beaten [challenge 1](https://github.com/TheLastSliceGame/TheLastSliceGame).
 But upon delivering the final pizza and beating the retro 8-bit game, you've discovered that the pizza you delivered has the wrong ingredients.

-You're task is to find the correct ingredients.
+You're task is to find and submit the correct ingredients.
 You'll know you've succeeded when you receive a unique coupon code.

 ## The Reward

-Solving this challenge qualifies you to participate in the third and final challenge, and you'll be one step closer to being one of five lucky participants that could win $10,000 USD.
+Solve this challenge before midnight UTC on July 17, 2018 and you'll be qualified to participate in the third and final challenge (which will begin on August 18, 2018).
+The first five participants to solve challenge 3 will each win $10,000 USD.

-But hurry - to be eligible to compete in the third and final challenge, you'll need to solve both this challenge and challenge 2 before midnight UTC on July 17, 2018.
+Who will nab the last slice?

 ## License